bvbohnen/X4_Customizer/Documentation.md

         path_to_x4_folder   = r'C:\Steam\SteamApps\common\X4 Foundations',
         # Set the path to the user documents folder.
         #path_to_user_folder = r'C:\Users\charname\Documents\Egosoft\X4\12345678',
-        # Switch output to be in the user documents folder.
+        # Switch output to be in the user documents folder if needed.
-        output_to_user_extensions = True,
+        output_to_user_extensions = False,
         )

     # Reduce mass traffic and increase military jobs.